kedharnadhG/DevTinder_FE/README.md

 - Logout Feature
 - Get the feed and add the feed in the store
 - build the user card on feed
+- Edit Profile Feature
+- Show Toast Message on save of profile

+- See all my connections (page)